Retailer Guide | Amazon

 • ISTA 6-Amazon.com Over-Boxing method used for Tier 3 (PFP).

-These ISTA 6-Amazon.com tests were developed by ISTA in cooperation with Amazon and have been designed as simulations that challenge the capability of the package and product to withstand common transport conditions.
+ISTA developed these ISTA 6-Amazon.com tests in cooperation with Amazon and has designed them as simulations that challenge the capability of the package and product to withstand common transport conditions.

 Sortable ASINs, which are only subject to PFP requirements, must pass ISTA 6-Amazon.com Over-Boxing tests.